Cataracts

 Understanding the different stages of cataract development is useful in planning treatment.

-A cataract may take a number of years to develop and usually form in both eyes, however not always at the same time.
-Although they are a natural part of the aging process and affect millions of Americans yearly, they need to be properly diagnosed and treated.
+A cataract may take a number of years to develop and usually forms in both eyes, but not always at the same time.
+Although cataracts are a natural part of the aging process and affect millions of Americans yearly, they need to be properly diagnosed and treated.

 Can I Treat, Prevent, or Cure Cataracts?

-Cataracts are predominantly caused by the aging process, but other causes include medical conditions like diabetes, eye injuries and past surgeries, and long-term use of steroids.
+The aging process predominantly causes cataracts, but other causes include medical conditions like diabetes, eye injuries, past surgeries, and long-term use of steroids.

-A thorough eye examination by your ophthalmologist or optometrist can detect the presence and severity of a cataract, as well as any other conditions that may be causing blurred vision or discomfort.
-There are no medications, dietary supplements, exercises, or optical devices that have been shown to prevent or cure cataracts.
+A thorough eye examination by your ophthalmologist or optometrist can detect the presence and severity of a cataract and any other conditions that may be causing blurred vision or discomfort.
+No medications, dietary supplements, exercises, or optical devices have been shown to prevent or cure cataracts.

 Surgery is the only way to remove the cataract and correct your vision.
 Southwestern Eye Center has many qualified cataract surgery specialists throughout Arizona who specialize in cataract removal and replacement.